bolitaf88/Crowdfunding_ETL/README.md

 Our research and problem-solving efforts drew upon the following resources:

-- **GitHub**: We explored code repositories, examples, and solutions to enhance our understanding and implementation.
+- **Class activity solutions** utilized codes from class activity solutions provided by the instructors.
 - **Stack Overflow**: This platform played a crucial role in troubleshooting and finding solutions to specific coding challenges.
 - **General Internet Searches**: Extensive internet searches provided additional information and insights relevant to our project.

 ---

-This README document has provided an extensive overview of our data analysis project, focusing on the use of Python, the tools used, data sources, research question, SQL syntax, relevance, challenges faced, and references.
+This README document has provided an extensive overview of ETL project, focusing on the use of Python, the tools used, data sources, research question, SQL syntax, relevance, challenges faced, and references.
 We hope this comprehensive guide proves helpful to those interested in similar data analysis endeavors.